-To be selected for the experiment, a picture had to fulfil two criteria: It had to have a labelling consistency of at least 80 percent in both languages, i.e. it had to be given the same label by at least four of five children (intra-language criterion), and it had to be labelled with cognate words (inter-language criterion).
-Cognate words are words that share their etymology, such as Danish hoved and Swedish huvud ('head').
-By selecting target pictures (i.e. the pictures that corresponded to the auditory stimuli in the actual experiment) on the basis of these two criteria, it was ensured that they were recognised and produced by children even younger than the age group tested in the experiment and that they were labelled unambiguously and with cognate words by these children.
+To be selected for the experiment, a picture had to fulfil two criteria: It had to have a labeling consistency of at least 80 percent in both languages, i.e., it had to be given the same label by at least four of five children (intra-language criterion), and it had to be labeled with cognate words (inter-language criterion).
+Cognate words are words that share their etymology, such as Danish hoved and Swedish huvud 'head'.
+By selecting target pictures (i.e., the pictures that corresponded to the auditory stimuli in the actual experiment) according to these two criteria, it was ensured that they were recognized and produced by children even younger than the age group tested in the experiment and that they were labeled unambiguously and with cognate words by these children.
 The example picture from Figure 2 thus met the inter-language criterion, but not the intra-language criterion and was therefore rejected.
 However, 53 pictures met these two criteria.
-Their labels were used as auditory stimuli, which were recorded by two female native speakers: a Danish and a Swedish speaker.
-Recordings took place in sound-attenuated rooms and the sound files were digitised at 44100 Hz and downsampled to 22050 Hz.
-The 59 pictures which had not met both criteria were supplemented with further 100 pictures from the same database and served as distracter pictures for the word recognition experiment.
-Three of the tokens were used in a demo version, leaving 50 stimuli for the experiment.
+Their labels were used as auditory stimuli, which were recorded by two female native speakers: one Danish and one Swedish speaker.
+Recordings took place in soundattenuated rooms and the sound files were digitized at 44100 Hz and downsampled to 22050 Hz.
+The 59 pictures that had not met both criteria were supplemented with further 100 pictures from the same database and served as distracter pictures for the word recognition experiment.
+Three of the selected 53 target pictures were used in a demo version, leaving 50 stimuli for the experiment.